IBM/localK8Dev/README.md

 * git
    * git is a version control system which we'll use to obtain the source of a sample application.
 * Docker
-   * Docker is a tool that allows developers to build and run anapplication as a lightweight, portable container.
+   * Docker is a tool that allows developers to build and run an application as a lightweight, portable container.
 * kubectl CLI
    * `kubectl` is a command line interface for running commands against Kubernetes clusters.
 * ibmcloud CLI